Arkaeriit/cyberland.lua/README.md

 ### Filters

-To filter the content of some spammers, you can choose to ignore some posts by putting their content in the `filter` table, at the beginning of CyberlandRead.lua.
-A post will be filtered out only if it matches exactly one of the entries of the table.
+To filter the content of some spammers, you can choose to ignore some posts by putting their content in the file `~/.config/cyberland.lua/filter`.
+A post will be filtered out only if it matches exactly one of the lines of the file.

 ### Instalation
 You need to have lua 5.3 installed to your machine.